 Agriculture

-Updated on 26th March, 2025, By अभिजीत वरक
+Updated on 24th March, 2026, By Abhijeet Warak

 Table of Content

-Guava Production in India
+An overview of Guava Farming in India

-Which are the popular Guava Varieties in India?
+Which Are the Popular Guava Varieties In India?

-There are many varieties of Guava that are cultivated in India.
-The Indian Guava varieties are named based on their skin and pulp colour.
-The most preferred Guava varieties of fruit pulp manufacturers are white Guava and Pink Guava.
-Some Guava varieties are named according to their place of origin and shape.
 Among them, the popular ones are Allahabad Safeda and Sardar varieties, which dominate the Indian market because of their exceptional quality, high-yielding capacity, and worldwide acceptance.
 The other popular types of Guavas cultivated in India are Pant Prabhat, Dhareedar, Lalit, Arka Mridula, Harijan, Chittidar, and Khaja (Bengal Safeda).

-What are the health benefits of Guava?
+What Are the Health Benefits of Guava?

 As per a recent survey conducted by the National Institute of Nutrition, Guava contains the highest concentration of antioxidant levels among mango, pomegranate, and custard apple.
 Antioxidants help control the level of disease-causing free radicals in the body, protect against cell damage, reduce cancer risks, and prevent skin ageing.
 The different health benefits of consuming Guava are:

-• As per some studies, consumption of Guava pulp or juice has a beneficial effect on cardiovascular health as Guava pulp helps platelets clump together, which is important for blood health.
+• As per some studies, consumption of Guava pulp or juice has a beneficial effect on cardiovascular health, as Guava pulp helps platelets clump together, which is important for blood health.

 • Guava helps in weight loss as it is low in calories and fat and rich in fibre.